 3. Planning your route

 Since there’s not only one train line, you got a lot of choices – and it’s time to decide on YOUR personal Trans-Siberian Railway itinerary.
 For most people, the train journey starts officially in Moscow.
 If you fancy traveling from West to East without taking any flights, you can get to Moscow by train from every European city.
-I rather decided to take a cheap flight into Latvia, continued from there to Estonia and further up to St. Petersburg, from where I took the speed train to Moscow.
+I rather decided to take a cheap flight into Latvia, continued from there to Estonia and further up to St. Petersburg (here’s an extensive guide about visiting St. Petersburg), from where I took the speed train to Moscow.
 From Moscow, trains run towards the east via several cities, including Yekaterinburg, Novosibirsk and Irkutsk (next to Lake Baikal).
 After looking at a map, I realized how close I was from Kazakhstan – one of the big and unknown countries for me at that time – and decided to do a detour and include it!
 You see – this is uncommon, but there are no limits to your creativity!
 From Lake Baikal, most tourists continue their journey further into Mongolia (on the Trans-Mongolian Railway), although you can also go further east until Vladivostok, if you want to wander off the beaten path.

 It is possible to travel from Moscow all the way through to Mongolia and Beijing in 6-7 days without any break, but I certainly wouldn’t recommend it – you won’t see anything!
 To get the true Trans-Siberian Railway experience, break up your journey into various legs.
 Get off the train and enjoy the places along the way before continuing further.
 Unfortunately, you need to plan your trip ahead, since trains might be fully booked (especially during the summer and in the 3rd class section).
 This makes a spontaneous change of plans difficult.
 After doing some research and reading various blog posts, I decided to do stopovers in Yekaterinburg, in Astana and Semey in Kazakhstan, in Novosibirsk, Irkutsk (to visit Lake Baikal), Ulan Ude and finally to finish my journey in Ulaanbaatar (continuing to Beijing was less attractive since I’d just been to China a year before).
 Many tourists travel from Moscow all the way to Irkutsk, go off to visit Lake Baikal, and continue into Mongolia.
 If you only have two weeks for the whole journey, this is the way to go.
 If you got more time, definitely do some more stops along the way.